Jean Little First-Novel Award

 • Books must be first foreign or first Canadian editions.
 New editions or re-issues of previously published titles are not eligible for submission.

-• Author and illustrator (in the case of graphic novels) must be Canadian citizens or permanent residents of Canada (minimum two-year residency), or First Nations, Inuit, and Métis peoples of the land that is now called Canada.
+• Author and illustrator (in the case of graphic novels) must be Canadian citizens or permanent residents of Canada (minimum two-year residency).

 • No posthumous submissions.